dawaroo/Cybersecurity-Portfolio/07-Python-Automation/01-log-analysis/README.md

-# Log File Analysis (Python Automation)
+# Log Analysis (Python Automation)

 ## Overview
-This script performs basic security log analysis by reading a log file containing login attempts and extracting IP addresses for further inspection.
+This project analyzes a security log file and extracts IP addresses from login attempts.

-The goal is to identify potential suspicious activity such as repeated login attempts from the same IP address.
+The script focuses on foundational Python techniques such as file handling, string manipulation, and loops to process log data.

 ## Security Relevance
-Log analysis is a fundamental task in Security Operations Centers (SOC).
-Automating log parsing helps analysts quickly detect patterns that may indicate brute-force attacks, unauthorized access attempts, or misconfigured systems.
+Log analysis is a fundamental task in cybersecurity.
+Extracting IP addresses from logs helps identify potential sources of suspicious activity such as repeated login attempts or unauthorized access.

 ## What the Script Does
-- Reads a log file containing login events
+- Reads a log file containing login records
-- Extracts IP addresses from each log entry
+- Splits the log data into individual elements
-- Counts how many times each IP appears
+- Identifies and extracts IP addresses
-- Flags IP addresses with multiple login attempts
+- Displays the extracted IP addresses

 ## Skills Demonstrated
-- File handling in Python
+- Reading files using Python
-- String parsing and data extraction
+- Splitting strings into lists
-- Dictionaries for counting events
+- Looping and conditional logic
-- Security-focused automation logic
+- Basic log parsing for security analysis

 ## Files
-- `log_analysis.py` — Python script for basic log analysis
+- `log_analysis.py` — Script for extracting IP addresses from a log file